Dread Delusion: Console Guide – Release, Features, and Early Tips

 What the console version actually is

-That also clears up one common point of confusion: “console” is not an in-world item, machine, or unlockable feature inside Dread Delusion.
-It simply means the platform version of the game.
-You are not looking for a hidden terminal, a late-game mechanic, or a separate menu mode.
-If you are buying or starting Dread Delusion on console, you are playing the full game on that hardware, with the same broad structure players already learned on PC.
+That also settles one point of confusion: “console” is not an in-world item, machine, or unlockable.
+There is no hidden terminal or separate menu mode to chase.
+If you start Dread Delusion on console, you are playing the whole game, with the same structure PC players learned.

-• Confirmed content approach: console versions launched with the game’s existing content and features
+• Content: launched with the game’s existing content and features

 Advertisement

-Your first priority on console: use the diary and get the island map fast
+First priority: use the diary and unlock the island map

-• Check your diary after major conversations instead of trusting memory alone
+• Check the diary after major conversations instead of relying on memory

-• Avoid turning the opening hours into a huge free-roam detour before you have that map
+• Do not turn the opening into a giant free-roam detour before you hold the map

-• Use the game’s recorded clues to anchor your route whenever you come back after a break
+• Use recorded clues to re-anchor your route after a break

-This is one of those cases where the game’s tone can mislead you.
-Dread Delusion looks inviting enough to tempt you off the road constantly, and that is part of its appeal.
-But on a first console playthrough, a little structure early on pays off hard.
-Once the map is in your hands, exploration becomes curiosity-driven instead of directionless.
+The game looks inviting enough to pull you off the road constantly, and that is part of its charm.
+But on a first console run, a little structure up front pays off hard.
+Once the map is in hand, exploration turns curiosity-driven instead of directionless.
+For a fuller breakdown of unlocking and reading the map, see our guide to getting the map and tracking key locations.

 FinalBoss // Gear